nareddyt/discover-rewards-notifier/data/README.md

 Congrats!
 You have now retrieved the latest raw data.
 This is the hardest part of the process.

 Just to double check, you might want to visit `page 7` for the URL above and ensure there are no cashback offers on that page.
 The html should be fairly short if there are no offers.

+In addition to the above, there is also a user-defined file, `/data/cashback/fixedInputData.json` where you can modify offers that cannot be parsed normally.
+As an example, Discover allows $1 cashback to be redeemed for $1 to spend on Amazon.

 ### Process the data